nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The search only recognises whole words, and searching for substrings is not valid. e.g. `Han` will not match `Hans`

 Examples:
-* `find nm/John` returns the records for any student named "john" or any student with 'john' in their name.
+* `find nm/John` returns the records for any student named `john` or any student with `john` in their name.
 * `find nm/john alice` returns the records for the students whose names contain either `john` or `Alice` or both.
+* `find id/123A` returns the student record for the student with `123A` as their student Id.

 #### 4.2.2 Toggling view : `toggleView`